CRISPR (acronym for Clustered Regularly Interspaced Short Palindromic Repeats) is a gene-hacking tool of bacteria

 CRISPR – a scientific breakthrough

-We all know these miniscule mosquitoes could pose a huge threat on the lives of many.
+We all know these minuscule mosquitoes could pose a huge threat to the lives of many.
 They are deadly not because they can directly kill us but because they are harbingers of pathogens of medically-important diseases such as malaria, dengue fever, Zika disease, lymphatic filariasis, yellow fever, tularemia, chikungunya, and several forms of encephalitis.
-Recently, researchers identified mosquitoes as carriers of Keystone virus and the pathogen of Rift Valley fever as well.
+Recently, researchers identified mosquitoes as carriers of the Keystone virus and the pathogen of Rift Valley fever as well.